Kids Can Say the Darndest Things

 In case of an emergency: Your children probably know the emergency number of 911, but do they know what to say?
 Make sure they know your address and phone number so they can be clear in case of an emergency.

 If you teach your children that police have an important job to do and that they are worthy of respect, they will develop a healthy appreciation for law enforcement.
 While dealing with a police officer can be stressful, it is important to know your rights and responsibilities as a citizen.
 At Garrison Law Firm, our professional team can answer any questions you may have about your rights.
-Visit our home page for more information about our legal services.
+Contact us today.